ACEs, Trauma, & Resiliency

 Adverse Childhood Experiences (ACEs)

 The Adverse Childhood Experiences (ACE) Study showed that children are exposed to clusters of traumatic experiences highlighting the underlying pathogenic parenting.
-For example our children routinely experience 8+ out of the original 10 ACEs linked to negative mental and physical health outcomes.
-Some of the ACEs in the cluster of living with a narcissistic and/or borderline parent include; 1) enduring intense and prolonged psychological abuse and 2) neglect, 3) witness domestic violence, 4) suffering in the middle of a prolonged, high conflict divorce, and 5) losing a parent.
+For example our children routinely experience 6+ out of the original 10 ACEs linked to negative mental and physical health outcomes.
+Some of the ACEs in the cluster of living with a an impaired caregiver include; 1) enduring intense and prolonged psychological abuse and 2) neglect, 3) witness domestic violence, 4) suffering in the middle of a prolonged, high conflict divorce, and 5) losing a parent.

 Clusters of ACEs in the absence of the protection of the targeted parent, induce prolonged dangerously high levels of stress hormones in our children.
 Stress hormones such as cortisol, place an intolerable burden on a child’s vulnerable developing systems and ultimately causes stress-related physical and mental illnesses.